feifeiwww/20220726_Databricks_Demo_Transfer_Learning_with_MLflow/README.md

-# Databricks Demo Transfer Learning with MLflow
+# Databricks Demo: Transfer Learning with MLflow
 ## with FourthBrain

 We will go hands-on with an image classification of cats VS dogs demo using ***transfer learning***, while leveraging ***MLflow*** to track our model experiments on ***Databricks***.